pjc0247/ThumbnailBuilder.unity/README.md

 # ThumbnailBuilder.unity
-Build prefab thumbnails in one click
+Generate bunch of thumbnails in PNG with 1 click.

 ![preview.png](preview.png)